hps/heartland-woocommerce-plugin/README.md

 ## Usage

 Download the contents and extract to your WordPress plugin folder.
+Open the composer from the plugin directory and run the command "composer require globalpayments/php-sdk".
 Activate.

 ## Contributing